 “Which baby gear is truly essential?”

-At the core, you need: a safe crib, a quality car seat, a comfortable carrier, and a monitor you trust.
+At the core, you need a safe crib, a quality car seat, a comfortable carrier, and a monitor you trust.
 Everything else is optional.
-If you want a deeper dive, my baby gear hub breaks down categories by safety, budget, and real-life use.
+For a deeper dive, my baby gear hub breaks down categories by safety, budget, and real-life use.

 “How do I know if a product is safe?”